allows clean handling of numerous continuous integration challenges.

 import pytest import mymod def test_advanced(): adv = pytest.importorskip('mymod.adv') ...

+Skipping module imports is demonstrated in this example.
 Suppose “test_plots.py” has every function requiring Matplotlib.
 The whole file may be skipped instead of skipping each function like:

 import pytest try: import matplotlib except ImportError: pytest.skip("Matplotlib not available", allow_module_level=True) def ...